Casal2/CASAL2/Documentation/ReadTheDocs/source/configuration_file_syntax.md

 # Configuration File Syntax
 Casal2 uses a human readable model definition language (MDL) to define models.
 Models are specified in text files using either Windows or Unix line endings and UTF-8 encoding.
 By default, Casal2 will load a `config.csl2` file from the current directory when executed.
+You can override the loaded configuration file with the `-c` command line parameter.

-The `config.csl2` file is expected to be the entry point for your model definition.
+The first provided input configuration file is expected to be the entry point for your model definition.

 The Casal2 MDL is derived from the Spatial Population Model (SPM) one, but enhanced to make writing complex models easier.
 There is no direct link between Casal and Casal2 with respect to the configuration syntax.

 Casal2's MDL uses a `block`, `parameter` and `command` notation.
-All lines within the configuration files must be either a block, parameter or command.
+Everything in the configuration files must be either a block, parameter, command, or a comment.

-An example of a defined object (e.g., a process) in Casal2 would look like:
+An example object (e.g., a process) in Casal2 would look like:
 ```none
 @block block_label
 parameter value